 Adoptive parents are limited to adopting only children with characteristics which are approved by their home study provider, such as the child’s race, age at the time of adoption, and special needs.
 When the adopting family wants to place additional limits on the children they can adopt by specifying the gender of the child, it can add to the difficulty in finding an appropriate match between the adopting family and the child.
 For example, in many newborn adoptions, the birth mother does not know the gender of the child prior to birth since she may not have access to medically unnecessary testing.
 And some birth parents would prefer an adoptive family that does not specify the desired gender of the child to be adopted.

 Despite the possibility of delays, Joyce Schwensen has worked successfully with many adoptive families who for personal reasons want to specify the gender of the child they are adopting.
-If this is your situation, call Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation so you can make sound decisions about your adoption plan moving forward.
+If this is your situation, call Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation so you can make sound decisions about your adoption plan moving forward.

 There are many valid and acceptable reasons to want to adopt a child of a particular gender.
 A parent may consider the current gender dynamics in the household, or may feel more prepared to raise a child of one gender than the other.